Oysterhead

 Overview

-The band had a mini reunion on 9/30/00 when the newly formed Frog Brigade and Phish (about to enter a long hiatus of its own) both came through Las Vegas.
+This trio jammed in Trey's barn in early 2000, then had one brief live warm up at the 2/21/00 Primus show in Burlington, VT, prior to its first full show on 05/04/00 (apparently Copeland had wanted to cover an entire Zeppelin album, but Les had convinced him that a set of largely original material, heavy on the jamming, would be more exciting for the fans).
+The band had a mini reunion on 09/30/00, when the newly formed Frog Brigade and Phish (about to enter a long hiatus of its own) both played Las Vegas.
 In the spring of 2001, between Frog Brigade and Trey Anastasio Band tours, Oysterhead recorded their first studio album in Trey's barn.
-The album was released in 10/01, and the band played a full fall tour.
-Chris Kuroda from Phish did the light work, which while nothing compared to a Phish show, was more interesting and creative than what one typically finds at theater-sized venues.
-Sets ranged from 80 min to two hours, and most songs involved extensive jams.
+The album was released in 10/01, and the band played a full fall tour, with sets ranging from 80 min to two hours, and most songs involving extensive jams.
 While the new material was not particularly intricate or complex, it nicely showcased this trio's ability to creatively play in a variety of styles, from up-tempo rock to noodly ambient jamming to bluegrass.
 The only major shortcoming of the tour was the lack of material itself, although the improvisations and change ups in set list order kept most shows fresh.
+After a 5 year hiatus, Oysterhead played a reunion show in 2006 at the Bonnaroo festival.
+Whether you loved the band or thought their individual styles did not mesh well enough, in 2001 Oysterhead provided a vehicle for Copeland to return to rock drumming, and for Claypool and Anastasio to exercise a different creative outlet.

 Instrumentation